pspete/psPAS/docs/collections/_commands/Get-PASSafeMember.md

 Get-PASSafeMember -SafeName Target_Safe -MemberName SomeUser
 ```

-Lists all permissions for member SomeUser on Target_Safe
+Lists all permissions for member SomeUser on Target_Safe using Gen2 API

-Depreciated from CyberArk Version 12.3
+Requires minimum CyberArk Version of 12.2

 ### EXAMPLE 3
 ```